GREG LINDSAY

 Where the Robot Meets the Road

 How are these technologies transforming the way we see, understand, and get around cities?
-How did they help China, Japan, and Korea mitigate the worst effects of the coronavirus lockdown?
 What effects will they have on where we live, work and play, and what are the opportunities and threats for automakers, technology firms, public transit, employers, and developers.
-Drawing upon his work with BMW, Intel, MIT, Bloomberg Philanthropies, Aspen Institute, and NewCities Foundation, Greg Lindsay offers a tour of future urban mobility and how they promise to transform our cities.
+Drawing upon his work with BMW, Intel, MIT, Bloomberg Philanthropies, and the Aspen Institute, Greg Lindsay offers a tour of future urban mobility and how they promise to transform our cities.

 REPORT –